avarshn/Simple-UniverSeg/README.md

 pip install -r requirements.txt
 ```
 # Download a dataset
-Download the data into the `data` directory and specify its location in the `project/utils/const.py` for variable `DATA_FOLDER`
+Download the data into the `data` directory and specify its location in the `src/utils/const.py` for variable `DATA_FOLDER`
+Specify the location of tensorboard directory in `src/utils/const.py` for variable `TENSORBOARD_LOG_DIR`
+Specify the location of directory to save best model checkpoints in `src/utils/const.py` for variable `TENSORBOARD_LOG_DIR`

 # Training Configurations
 ## To add data augmentation